bekk/bekk-christmas/post/ux/tips-tricks-for-a-better-ux-of-voice-user-interfaces.md

 \--

-* Words matter more than ever when talking about branding.
+* Words matter more than ever.
 The chosen words are the ones that dictates how the user understands your product, and that shapes their experience.\
     \
     Tips & tricks: End your sentence with a question, and avoid placing it in the middle.
 People tend to answer the questions immediately.
 This is, by the way, not the time and place for those rhetorical questions trying to pretend to be a great author.